 Before I could replace them though, I had my work cut out for me repairing the feet.
 The damaged was primarily on one end of the table.
 There were major pieces missing that I first attempted to repair with wood filler, but I was skeptical.

 After I sanded them down with my oribital sander, I just wasn’t satisfied with the outcome, so I removed the filler and went to my trusty Bondo.
 It is an automotive filler that works like a charm.
 You can see how I’ve restored other pieces with it in these posts.

 Once I made other repairs, I was finally ready to add the middle panel.
-It slid down into one end and then I replaced the side I removed back to it’s original state.
-I decided to stain it with Early American so that I could have the entire table in a similar color state.
+I slid it down into one end.
+Then, I replaced the side and decided to stain it with Early American.
+That way I could have the entire table in a similar color state.

 I wasn’t going for color match because I knew the replaced plywood wouldn’t look as good as the original.
 Plus with the other repairs, I planned to paint to make it all cohesive.
-My first choice was my favorite Drop Cloth.
 Using my 2″ Angled Paint Brush made it a breeze to complete.

-After two coats of Drop Cloth and letting cure in between, I decided to add some dynamics to this antique lyre coffee table with a soft color contrast using Dried Sage.
-A super soft green that makes me smile.
+After two coats of Drop Cloth and letting cure in between, I decided to add some dynamics to this antique lyre coffee table with a soft color contrast using a soft green.

 My Square Brush makes getting straight edges with no brush strokes a breeze.
 I just love that little brush!
 You can see all 8 styles of brushes I have in my arsenal and offer up for sale in my shop HERE.

-So the table is painted and has cured, but I still want to create more drama using a dark Brown Wax.
-I use another Square Brush dedicated to wax after it’s retired from painting.
+I finished the painting and it has cured.
+However, I still want to create more drama using a dark wax.
+I use another Square Brush dedicated to wax.

-The replaced center panel got a couple of coats of Gator Hide for a long-lasting, durable finish.
+The replaced center panel got a couple of coats of a poly topcoat for a long-lasting, durable finish.